-When a family wishes to receive assistance under the HCV program, the family must submit an application that provides COC with the information needed to determine the family's eligibility.
-HUD requires COC to place all families that apply for assistance on a waiting list.
-When HCV assistance becomes available, COC must select families from the waiting list in accordance with HUD requirements and PHA policies as stated in the administrative plan and the annual plan.
+When a family wishes to receive assistance under the HCV program, the family must submit an application that provides the PHA with the information needed to determine the family's eligibility.
+HUD requires the PHA to place all families that apply for assistance on a waiting list.
+When HCV assistance becomes available, the PHA must select families from the waiting list in accordance with HUD requirements and PHA policies as stated in the administrative plan and the annual plan.

-COC is required to adopt clear policies and procedures for accepting applications, placing families on the waiting list, and selecting families from the waiting list, and must follow these policies and procedures consistently.
-The actual order in which families are selected from the waiting list can be affected if a family has certain characteristics designated by HUD or COC that justify their selection.
+The PHA is required to adopt clear policies and procedures for accepting applications, placing families on the waiting list, and selecting families from the waiting list, and must follow these policies and procedures consistently.
+The actual order in which families are selected from the waiting list can be affected if a family has certain characteristics designated by HUD or the PHA that justify their selection.
 Examples of this are the selection of families for income targeting and the selection of families that qualify for targeted funding.

-HUD regulations require that all families have an equal opportunity to apply for and receive housing assistance, and that COC affirmatively further fair housing goals in the administration of the program [24 CFR 982.53, HCV GB p.
+HUD regulations require that all families have an equal opportunity to apply for and receive housing assistance, and that the PHA affirmatively further fair housing goals in the administration of the program [24 CFR 982.53, HCV GB p.
 4-1].
-Adherence to the selection policies described in this chapter ensures that COC will be in compliance with all relevant fair housing requirements, as described in Chapter 2.
+Adherence to the selection policies described in this chapter ensures that the PHA will be in compliance with all relevant fair housing requirements, as described in Chapter 2.